 Couple this with the bursting-at-the-seams medical system’s lack of beds for senior care, and you have a huge and growing need for home care.
 Create your own company offering such services, or buy into one of the senior care franchise opportunities available.

 Angry Birds was the start of something big.
 And now there are apps for everything from monitoring your heart rate through managing your girlfriend so you “never destroy another relationship with your inability to remember important dates and information again!”

 Make the big score by developing an app that becomes wildly popular or cash in on the increasing number of businesses that want branded apps of their own.

 And don’t limit yourself to thinking of a little retail store with shelves of canisters full of loose green and black tea.
-The trends are towards peppier, stranger flavours including maple, popcorn and even birthday cake, and even tea cocktails are making an appearance.
+The trends are towards peppier, stranger flavors including maple, popcorn, and even birthday cake, and even tea cocktails are making an appearance.

 One would presume that Americans share a similar lack of confidence in their numeracy skills as in the U.S., financial advising jobs are expected to be one of the faster-growing occupations over the next decade, with a projected growth rate of 32% between 2010 and 2020, according to the Bureau of Labor Statistics.